Last updated on January 23, 2021

 The DD of some startups (e.g. high-tech ones) could contain specific questions that differ on an ad-hoc basis and are very dependent on the startup’s stage, sector, business model and other aspects.

-We asked most active investors in Europe, Israeli and US about what do they think to be the most important in the process of startups' due-diligence for the funding round, and here are their answers:
+While preparing this guide, we asked active venture investors from Europe, Israeli and US about what do they think to be the most important in the process of startups' due-diligence for the funding round, and here are their answers:

 “From the perspective of The Untitled Ventures and the stage of business focus that we have, it is not one or two aspects of the DD that makes the difference, but rather the approach we take in doing our DD.
 We deal often with “non structured information/data ” and making sure we compare apples to apples and avoid data mining is our primary objective, and if we do this correctly, we come to outcomes that with high probability that reflect the reality.“

-InnMind team has over 5 years of experience in the startup due-diligence, and has analyzed over 500 early stage startups.
+InnMind team has over 5 years of experience in the startup due-diligence, and has analyzed over 400 early stage startups.
 We prepared for you the overview of the basic questions for MVP/pre-revenue stage, that investors will ask or pay attention to during the DD process.
-This will help you to prepare for a due-diligence within an upcoming funding round and can also be used as a check-list for your startup’s internal health and readiness diagnostics.
+This will help you to prepare for a due-diligence with venture investors, look more professional during Q&A sessions with VCs and can also be used as a check-list for your startup’s health and readiness diagnostics.

 Startup Due-Diligence Questions